mimikim/List-of-Federal-and-State-Datasets/README.md

 ### **Data.gov** (http://www.bjs.gov)
 Data.gov is the home of the U.S. Government's open data.
 Find Federal, state, and local data, tools, and resources to conduct research, build apps, design data visualizations, and more.

+### **FBI Uniform Crime Reporting (UCR)** (https://ucr.fbi.gov/)
+The Uniform Crime Reporting (UCR) Program has been the starting place for law enforcement executives, students of criminal justice, researchers, members of the media, and the public at large seeking information on crime in the nation.

 ### **Bureau of Economic Analysis** (https://www.bea.gov)
 The Bureau of Economic Analysis collects information on economic indicators, national and international trade, accounts, and industry.